July 20 2023 | 9 Min Read

 Why haven’t we mentioned QBRs before?

 The thing is, we have talked about the quarterly supply chain business review process throughout our blogs — quite extensively even.
 But QBRs are somewhat hidden in plain sight.
-We tend to talk more about what they deliver than the review process itself.
+We tend to talk more about what they deliver, including analysis of our customers’ expectations and results, than the review process itself.

 For example, you’ll find QBRs referenced obliquely in the great majority of our case studies.